 Now working as a marketing manager for games, I have many opportunities to do cool stuff and work with partners.
-During my two years at Rovio I’ve already had the chance to work with WWF, WildForLife, Royal Foundation, Iron Maiden, and the NFL.
+During my two years at Rovio, I’ve already had the chance to work with WWF, WildForLife, Royal Foundation, Iron Maiden, and the NFL.
 Still the best part, and what has helped me learn the most during my time at Rovio, is the variety of super skilled people.
 You often find yourself sitting in a meeting full of the world’s top talent.

 Rovio as a work place is pretty epic.
 Air Hockey, VR-room, beer o'clock, tons of stuff to keep you occupied if you need to get your mind off of work for a few minutes.
 Then again, the work itself is so fun, that you often work the whole day without looking at the clock even once.
-I also love the transparency on our company.
-We do not have set working hours, instead the main thing that matters is that you got to get your stuff done and do it well.
-Marketing in general is a constant battle of visibility and against deadlines, but I believe everyone who wants to work in marketing loves the constant grind.
+I also love the transparency of our company.
+We do not have set working hours, instead the main thing that matters is that you get your stuff done and do it well.
+Marketing in general is a constant battle of visibility and against deadlines, but I believe everyone who wants to work in marketing loves that constant grind.